 This is a post by author Jason Hayward.
-Jason is General Manager for Universal Aviation U.K., which has aircraft ground-handling facilities in Stansted.
-Jason is an expert on business aircraft operations in the U.K. and can be contacted at firstname.lastname@example.org.
+Jason is general manager for Universal Aviation U.K. – London-Stansted.
+Jason is an expert on business aircraft operations in the U.K. and can be contacted at email@example.com.

 The UEFA Champions League 2013 Final takes place 25 May 2013 at Wembley Stadium on the north side of London.
 It also marks the 150th anniversary of the English Football Association’s Foundation.
 For business aircraft operators traveling to the UK for this event, your best options for aircraft parking, hotel accommodations, and local transport will be available to those who plan early.

 1. There are several airport options to consider

 Luton (EGGW) is about 30 miles (48.3 km) from Wembley and the closest airport option for General Aviation (GA).
 The second closest airport is Stansted (EGSS), which is about 39 miles (62.7 km) from Wembley.
 Both are 24-hour airports of entry (AOEs).
 Another option to consider is Farnborough (EGLF), but it is not a 24-hour airfield.

 2. Be aware of slot requirements and parking restrictions